-You should feel the spoon wobbling as you retrieve it and if you hit bottom just lift your rod tip up a little to keep it from hitting bottom again and to keep the spoon 1 to 3 feet off the bottom.
+You should feel the spoon wobbling as you retrieve it and if you hit bottom just lift your rod tip up a little to keep it from hitting the bottom again and to keep the spoon 1 to 3 feet off the bottom.

 Move down and repeat those steps.
 If a steelhead hits the spoon it will be hard and fast so you won’t have problems detecting a strike.

-If the water is shallower I will cast my spoons across and down river and start my retrieve much sooner so it won’t sink so deep.
+If the water is shallower I will cast my spoons across and down the river and start my retrieve much sooner so it won’t sink so deep.
 I will also use a lighter spoon in shallower slower water and a heavier spoon in deeper faster water.